Oily to Bed, Oily to Rise: Plot

-The Stooges are hapless tramps who inadvertently stumble into a series of misadventures.
-After inadvertently causing chaos on a farmer's property, they set off on foot, longing for a car.
-Their luck seemingly changes when they stumble upon what they believe to be a free car and take it for a joyride.
-However, their distraction almost leads to several accidents before they come to the aid of Widow Jenkins and her daughters.
+The Stooges are three hapless tramps.
+A farmer offers them a meal in exchange for cutting firewood, but after their ineptitude leads to the destuction of two saws they set off on foot.
+Curly's wish for a car is instantly fulfilled when they stumble upon what they believe to be a free car, which they take for a joyride.
+After nearly plunging over a cliff, they stop at a farmhouse at Curly's suggestion, hoping for a meal.
+Widow Jenkins graciously gives them a huge meal of chicken and dumplings—the very menu Curly had wished for.
+In gratitude, the Stooges offer to fix Widow Jenkins's broken outdoor water pump.

-Grateful for their assistance, Widow Jenkins treats the Stooges to a lavish meal, and in return, they offer to fix her broken water pump.
-During the repair, they accidentally uncover oil beneath the farm, transforming the pump into a geyser and staining their clothes.
-Despite their initial joy for the widow and her daughters, they soon learn that she has been swindled out of her land by a trio of deceitful individuals.

-Determined to right the wrong, the Stooges confront the swindlers after reclaiming their car, which the crooks had used to deceive them.
-A hair-raising chase ensues, culminating in the Stooges retrieving the deed to the land just before it is recorded at the courthouse.
-As a result, they earn the right to marry the now wealthy Widow Jenkins' daughters, with a planned honeymoon in Canada.
+During the repair, they accidentally uncover oil beneath the farm, transforming the pump into a geyser that spews Curly high in the air.
+Despite their initial joy for the widow and her three daughters, they soon learn that she has been swindled out of her land by a trio of deceitful individuals.
+Curly's wish for an opportunity to serve justice on the swindlers is granted when they discover the three walking on the road.
+The crooks confront the Stooges—it is their car the Stooges have appropriated.
+After a hair-raising road chase with the swindlers, the Stooges manage to retrieve the deed to the land before it is recorded at the court house, and are allowed to marry the now wealthy Widow Jenkins' daughters.